Academic Bios

 Leslie Hill

-Leslie Hill is a Professor of Theatre and Performance Making at the University of Roehampton, London.
+Formerly co director of Curious, Leslie Hill is now Chair of Theatre & Dance at Muhlenberg University.
 She is interested in the intersections of theatre and Live Art with politics, activism and social justice movements.
-Her new book, Devising Theatre and Performance: Curious Methods (2021) is published by The University of Chicago Press and Intellect.
-Sex, Suffrage and the Stage: First Wave Feminism in British Theatre was published by Palgrave for the UK suffrage centenary in 2018.
+Her monograph Sex, Suffrage and the Stage: First Wave Feminism in British Theatre was published by Palgrave for the UK suffrage centenary in 2018.

 Previously, Hill was Associate Professor and Artistic Director of Stanford’s Department of Theatre & Performance Studies (2011–2017); she also served as convenor of the interdisciplinary arts Practice-Based PhD programme at the University of East London (2006–2010).